 Business theft remains a major problem for businesses large and small.
 An estimated 10% of all sales are lost to theft.
 Worse yet is the statistic that about 2/3 of all theft is done from inside the company!
 It is estimated that 1/3 of all working Americans steal from their own employer!

 Here are some basic preventative measures that can be taken in the fight against theft.

 As annoying as many consumers find over-bearing sales associates, the practice is a very good loss prevention practice.
 Making eye contact, greeting as many customers as possible and providing personal service will not only make your customers feel welcome, but they will know they are being watched.

 The sales floor should be continuously monitored physically.
 Security cameras are great, but they have blind spots and realistically can’t be monitored at 100%.
 Have areas with items more prone to easy shoplifting monitored closely.
 Don’t forget that employees need to be monitored too!
 Managers need to be vigilant and present to curb the possibility of register skimming or even basic policy-breakers.
 Having a physical presence makes potential shoplifters think twice.
 If there is no opportunity, theft won’t occur.
 Security guards are a great resource for larger establishments, but supervisory staff can be even more effective due to their knowledgeable insight into the product and store itself.

 Add Security Tags to In Demand Items

 Nothing is more embarrassing than walking out a door to a chorus of ear-splitting beeps.
 Whether you decide to choose inconspicuous magnetic stickers or the larger ink filled options, technology not only helps prevent theft, but it makes it easier to catch a thief in action.
-If you are seeking to gain more insight on how to prevent business theft and other crimes alike, consider taking courses in the Regis Online criminology masters program.

 Communicate the Consequences of Theft